 The supremacy of the dollar in the global financial landscape was enshrined in the Second World War, in 1944, with the Bretton Woods agreement, where was also created the International Monetary System (IMS), a control of currency fluctuations and economic stability organ.
 It was also determined that only the dollar could be converted into gold at a fixed rate of $ 35 an ounce, setting de facto dollar as the global currency basis.

-trading was carried out mainly by large companies who were carrying out business in multiple countries and required the various currencies for international commerce based transactions.
+Prior to the 1970s, forex trading was carried out mainly by large companies who were carrying out business in multiple countries and required the various currencies for international commerce based transactions.
 Trading forex was executed as a by-product of trading other assets such as commodities and single stocks.
 Since the 1970s, however, there has been an explosion in the amount of currency trading that occurs for both investment and speculative purposes.
 As the forex market grew, it gained increasing recognition as a means for individuals to speculate in global markets and in the early 2000’s the online forex trading market was born.

 In the 1980’s the movement of money across borders accelerated with the advent of computers and the market became a continuum, trading through the Asian, European and American time zones.
 Large banks created dealing rooms where hundreds of millions of Dollars, Pounds, Euros and Yen were exchanged in a matter on minutes.
 Today electronic brokers trade daily in the forex market, in London for example, single trades for tens of millions of dollars are priced in seconds.
 The market has changed dramatically with most international financial transactions being carried out not to buy and sell goods but to speculate on the market with the aim of most dealers to make money out of money.